-Moody City Hall Closed due to Covid-19 Outbreak
+Moody City Hall closed due to COVID-19 outbreak

-Moody, Tx- The City of Marlin announced that City Hall will be closed after a number of employees test positive for COVID-19.
+MOODY, Texas – The City of Marlin announced that City Hall will be closed after a number of employees tested positive for COVID-19.

 The announcment was made on the Moody Police Department’s Facebook page saying,